 Board Meetings

-The CCIMLS Board of Directors will meet as necessary and at a minimum of six (6) times a year.
-The CCIMLS Board of Directors shall designate a regular time and place of meeting and notices of these meetings shall be posted on the CCIMLS website no later than forty-eight (48) hours prior to the meeting.
-All members are invited to attend the Board of Director Meetings.
-Members may not be present at Executive Session meetings.
-Any member who attends a Board of Director meeting may be recognized at the pleasure of the Chair.
-Approved Minutes of the meetings of the CCIMLS Board of Directors shall be posted on the CCIMLS website in a timely manner.Special Meetings
+The CCIMLS Board of Directors will meet as necessary and at a minimum of four (4)times a year.
+The CCIMLS Board of Directors shall designate a regular time and place of meeting and notices of these meetings shall be posted online and accessible to Participants and Subscribers no later than forty-eight (48) hours prior to the meeting.
+All Board of Directors meetings are open to Participants and Subscribers.
+Participants and Subscribers may not be present at Executive Session meetings.
+Any Participant or Subscriber who attends a Board of Director meeting may be recognized at the pleasure of the Chair.
+Approved Minutes of the meetings of the CCIMLS Board of Directors shall be made available online for Participants and Subscribers to access.

+Special Called Board Meetings

 Special meetings of the CCIMLS Board of Directors may be called by or at the request of the President or any two (2) Directors.
 The person or persons authorized to call special meetings of the CCIMLS Board of Directors may fix the place for holding any special meeting of the CCIMLS Board of Directors called by them.
 If a special meeting is called, it shall be accompanied by a statement of the purpose of the meeting.
-Notice of the meeting shall be provided to the membership at least forty-eight (48) hours prior to the start of the meeting.
+Notice of the meeting shall be provided to Participants and Subscribers at least forty-eight (48) hours prior to the start of the meeting.

 Quorum

-At any meeting of the CCIMLS Board of Directors, seven (7) Directors shall constitute a quorum for the transaction of business.
+At any meeting of the CCIMLS Board of Directors, a majority of Directors shall constitute a quorum for the transaction of business.

 Manner of Acting

 The act of the majority of the CCIMLS Board of Directors present at a meeting at which a quorum is present shall be the act of the CCIMLS Board of Directors.

-Executive Committee

-The CCIMLS Executive Committee shall consist of the President, the President-Elect, The immediate Past President, the Secretary/Treasurer and the CEO as a non-voting ex-officio member.
-At any meeting of the CCIMLS Executive Committee, three (3) members of the committee present shall constitute a quorum for the transaction of business.

 Committees

-The President shall create such standing or ad hoc committees, task forces, work groups or Presidential Advisory Groups as he/she deems desirable and shall appoint their Chairs and members.
-Each committee shall consist of not less than 1 Participant in the service, but may also include Realtors® employed by or affiliated as independent contractors with a Realtor® Participant serving as representatives of said Realtor® Participants and with their consent, and who may serve either as a chairperson or member of a committee.
-The President and President-Elect shall appoint all chairs and vice chairs of committees by February 1st of each year.
-All vice chairs of committees shall automatically ascend to Chair upon the beginning of the next calendar year.
-If unwilling or unable to serve, the President shall appoint a Chair.
-Representatives from these committees, task forces and work groups may attend Board of Directors meetings, at the request of the President, for the purposes of presenting their groups’ recommendations to the Board of Directors.
+The President, subject to confirmation by the Board of Directors, shall create such standing or ad hoc committees, task forces, work groups or Presidential Advisory Groups as he/she deems desirable and shall appoint their Chairs and members.

+MLS Advisory Group